11 Charming Platformer Games Like Mario Odyssey

-Hardened gamers will be turned off by New Super Lucky’s Tale’s short duration and lack of difficulty, but it’s clearly aimed toward the young’uns (both kids and your inner child).
+Hardened gamers will find New Super Lucky’s Tale’s short duration and lack of difficulty irritating, but it’s clearly aimed toward the young’uns (both kids and your inner child).
 Maybe more importantly, it’s always good for a smile.
 Who doesn’t want that?

 With its oddball characters and quirky-weird concept, it’s a wonder Psychonauts got a sequel at all.
 Picking up right where the first one left off, Psychonauts 2 again follows Raz, a freshly initiated Psychonaut intern who must undergo intense training to become a full agent.